se468/bulmascores/README.md

 ## Child Theme Support
-If you'd like to use a child theme for your development, you can use [this](https://github.com/se468/Bulmascores-child) as a starting point.
-Simply download as zip, and rename the zip file to `bulmascores-child`, and upload the theme to your Wordpress install.
+Bulmascores comes with ready-made child theme, which you can just upload to your project.

 ## Entry Files for Sass and JS